 Cell phones - Cell phones are not allowed in elementary school.
-Cell phones, while allowed in middle school, may only be brought to school as long as they are not used or heard during while on campus (school day, day care, games, etc).
-This means that a student's cell phone should be turned off and remain out of sight during the day.
-If a cell phone is seen, heard without staff approval, or otherwise used in any inappropriate manner, the device will be confiscated by staff and the student will receive appropriate classroom discipline.
+Cell phones, while allowed in middle school, may only be brought to school as long as they are not used or heard while on campus (school day, day care, games, etc.).
+This means that if a student brings a cell phone to campus, it should be turned off, remain out of sight, and not of their person during the school day which includes before and after school while on campus.
+If a cell phone is seen, heard without staff approval, or otherwise used in any inappropriate manner, the device will be confiscated by staff and the student may receive school discipline.